ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 \end{array}
 $$

-which are obtained after substituting the manufactured solutions into the governing equations.
+which are obtained after substituting the manufactured solutions into the governing equations in polar coordinates.

 The **boundary conditions** correspond to the **periodic solution** on the outer boundary and the **homogeneous solution** on the inner boundary, that is